Choral Conducting Course

 Ensemble Workshop with Chamber Choir Ireland (public event)

-All delegates should prepare at least one, but preferably two pieces in advance of arriving and be prepared to work on them with the tutors.
+All delegates should prepare at least one piece for each tutor in advance of arriving and be prepared to work on them with the tutors.

 The three categories into which the repertoire has been split are intended as a guide only, and delegates can freely choose which music they would prefer to conduct.